Forrest Gump

 Main Plot

-Forrest Gump, directed by Robert Zemeckis, follows the life of a man with a low IQ who unwittingly influences several historical events in the 20th century United States.
-Despite his intellectual limitations, Forrest's sincerity and kindness lead him through a series of extraordinary experiences, from becoming a college football star to serving in the Vietnam War, and later, captaining a shrimp boat.
-Throughout his journey, Forrest remains deeply in love with his childhood friend Jenny, whose life takes a more troubled path.
-The film explores themes of destiny, love, and the impact of an individual's actions on the world around them, all while showcasing the resilience and innocence of its protagonist.
+Forrest Gump follows the life of a man with a low IQ but a kind heart as he navigates through several decades of American history.
+Despite facing numerous challenges due to his mental limitations, Forrest's unwavering optimism and innocence lead him to extraordinary experiences.
+He unwittingly becomes involved in significant historical events, from the Vietnam War to the Watergate scandal, while also achieving personal milestones, such as becoming a college football star and a successful shrimp boat captain.
+Throughout his journey, Forrest remains devoted to his childhood friend Jenny, whose tumultuous life contrasts with his own.
+The film explores themes of love, destiny, and the impact of one individual on the world around them, all while showcasing the power of perseverance and the unpredictability of life.

 Characters